jordansds/Archipelago_TWW3_Alt/README.md

 install it.
 Go to the [latest mod release](https://github.com/jordansds/Archipelago_TWW3_Alt/releases/latest) and download the APWorld.
 If you're not hosting the session, the host that is generating the multiworld will also need this file!
 After downloading the APWorld, double click the file to install it.
-Depending on which game mode you want to play you may only need one of the two .pack files, but it's recommended to download both for ease of use.
-Place both .pack files in the `data` folder inside your Total War Warhammer 3 install directory (`...\Steam\steamapps\common\Total War WARHAMMER III\data` for Steam).
+Depending on which game mode you want to play you may only need one of the two .pack files found on the GitHub release, but it's recommended to download both for ease of use.
+Place the .pack files in the `data` folder inside your Total War Warhammer 3 install directory (`...\Steam\steamapps\common\Total War WARHAMMER III\data` for Steam).
+**These .pack files are required as they are the mods needed for the game to function.
+Make sure you *don't* use the mod found on the Steam workshop, as it does not work correctly with this implementation.**

 Open the launcher and run "Generate Template Options" (NOT the regular "Generate").
 This will open a folder with template yamls - find `Total War Warhammer 3.yaml` and open it to modify your settings.
 If you've never used a yaml